Alexei Navalny: UN urges Russia to probe suspected poisoning | DW | 08.09.2020

 Navalny is currently coalescing in a Berlin hospital.
 He was removed from a medically-induced coma and is responding to speech, the Charite hospital announced Monday.

-Bachelet said the medical reports from the hospitals showed that Navalny had "unequivocally" been poisoned.
+Bachelet said the medical reports from the hospitals showed that Navalny had "unequivocally" been poisoned, which Russia denies.

+"It is not good enough to simply deny he was poisoned," said Bachelet.

+"Navalny was clearly someone who needed state protection, even if he was a political thorn in the side of the government," she added.

 Read more: Opinion: Will Vladimir Putin ride out the Navalny storm?